Washington Post Reporter Accused Of 'Plotting Liberal Agenda' At Secretive Event Attended By George Soros

-Janell Ross, a reporter for The Washington Post known for her generally impartial reporting including coverage of the 2016 presidential election, reportedly not only attended but even spoke at a decidedly liberal top-secret meeting last week.
+Janell Ross, a reporter for the Washington Post known for her generally impartial reporting, including coverage of the 2016 presidential election, reportedly not only attended, but even spoke at a decidedly liberal top-secret meeting last week.
 As Fox News reports, the Washington Post reporter is now facing accusations of bias in reporting after participating in the California event presented by the group Democracy Alliance, without telling her prestigious employer that she would be working directly with high-profile liberals outlining the future of the so-called “liberal agenda.”

 Among those donors in attendance was the controversial progressive billionaire, George Soros.